 Collagen supplements do take a while to show results.
 You will probably start noticing a difference after 6-8 weeks of consistent usage with our collagen powders.
 However, this timeline may vary depending on your health goals.
 For example, your sleep quality may improve faster than your hair growth rate.

 The Essential Supplement for a Better Quality of Life

-As you can see, there are numerous collagen benefits for men to achieve better health and wellness, and by extension, a better quality of life.
-Whether you want to supercharge your athletic performance or tackle the extra pounds on your frame, collagen can help you do it all.
+There are numerous collagen benefits for men to achieve better health and wellness, and by extension, a better quality of life.
+Whether you want to supercharge your athletic performance or tackle the extra pounds on your frame, collagen can help.

-To get the most out of your collagen supplement, pick one that best resonates with your health goals and unique needs.
+To get the most out of your collagen supplement, pick one that best resonates with your health goals and specific needs.
 Most importantly, be patient as good things are worth waiting for.

 Get 15% off on any of our Collagen products for your first order by using the discount code COLLAGEN719 at checkout.